trunghng/trunghng.github.io/_posts/2022-07-10-func-approx.markdown

 ### The Prediction Objective
 {: #pred-obj}
-In constrast to tabular case, where the solution of value function could be found equal to the true value function exactly, and an update at one state did not affect the others, with function approximation, it is imposible to find the exact value function of all states.
+In contrast to tabular case, where the solution of value function could be found equal to the true value function exactly, and an update at one state did not affect the others, with function approximation, it is impossible to find the exact value function of all states.
 And moreover, an update at one state also affects many others.

 Hence, it is necessary to specify a state distribution $\mu(s)\geq0,\sum_s\mu(s)=1$, representing how much we care about the error (the difference between the approximate value $\hat{v}(s,\mathbf{w})$ and the true value $v_\pi(s)$) in each state $s$.
 Weighting this over the state space $\mathcal{S}$ by $\mu$, we obtain a natural objective function, called the *Mean Squared Value Error*, denoted as $\overline{\text{VE}}$:
 \begin{equation}
 \overline{\text{VE}}(\mathbf{w})\doteq\sum_{s\in\mathcal{S}}\mu(s)\Big[v_\pi(s)-\hat{v}(s,\mathbf{w})\Big]^2
 \end{equation}
-The distribution $\mu(s)$ is usually chosen as the fraction of time spent in $s$ (number of time $s$ visited divived by total amount of visits).
+The distribution $\mu(s)$ is usually chosen as the fraction of time spent in $s$ (number of time $s$ visited divided by total amount of visits).
 Under on-policy training this is called the *on-policy distribution*.

 - In continuing tasks, the on-policy distribution is the stationary distribution under $\pi$.
 - In episodic tasks, the on-policy distribution depends on how the initial states are chosen.